 The key characteristics of Creek Street are:

-- A strong natural envionmental character comprising strong landscaping along Creek Street, visual and physical connections to Christies Creek and the dominance of riparian and terrestrial vegetaion as opposed to built form when viewed from public vantage points to the south. - Informal quality of the street adding to a pleasant streetscape environment. - Deep grassed verges with no kerb and gutter. - A mix of vegetation types and sizes including native and exotic. - Views of the hills to the west looking west down Creek Street. - Vegetated backdrop to the locality viewed west from the bridge.
+- A quality pedestrian environment. - Deep grassed verges with no kerb and gutter. - A mix of vegetation types and sizes including native and exotic. - Views of the hills to the west looking west down Creek Street.